 - Even if business attire is not required for your presentation, you will always make a good impression – on your audience and teacher - If you dress up at least to the business causal level, instead of raggedy cut-offs, Ball cap, flip flops and a T-shirt.
 Your appearance is a good indicator of how serious you are taking the material you are presenting and may help make you see more authoritative and persuasive.

-Be in good voice:
+Be in a good voice:

-- Be sure you can project your voice loudly enough to be heard (again rehearsal will help) speak neither too slowly nor too quickly.
+- Be sure you can project your voice loud enough to be heard (again rehearsal will help) speak neither too slowly nor too quickly.
 Avoid sounding monotone by being animated and varying the pitch of your voice.

 Take special care with group presentations:

 - It is important before the presentation that everyone knows his/her role when presenting.
 Use your rehearsal and practice time to develop a smooth transition from presenter to presenters.
 Also, try to figure out where team members will stand not speaking to avoid everyone clustering around the audio visual equipment for example